Tickets

 westminster abbey bells

-The Brethren of the Guild of Westminster was established in 1255 and the members were responsible for ringing the bells for an annual fee of one hundred shillings.
+The Brethren of the Guild of Westminster was established in 1255 and the members were responsible for ringing the bells for an annual fee of 100 shillings.
 Dean Ryle organized the Westminster Abbey Company of Ringers in 1921, following the spirit of the old Brethren.
-The Company of Ringers is essentially a volunteer group that comprises a principal, a supernumerary and honorary members.
+They are a volunteer group that comprises a principal, a supernumerary, and honorary members.

 westminster abbey bells